-You don't need a fancy shop to cut the plywood and build the standards.
+You don’t need a fancy shop to cut the plywood and build the standards for this how to build a bookshelf project.
 A set of sawhorses under a sheet of 3/4-in. plywood will work just fine.
 The first order of business is to rip (cut lengthwise) the eight pieces of plywood 13-3/4 in. wide to make the standards.
 You can use a table saw, but we prefer to use a circular saw and a homemade rip guide, made from two pieces of straight scrap plywood.
 (See Photo 2.
 For more on making rip and crosscut guides, see Two Essential Saw Cutting Guides.)
-After ripping the pieces, you'll need to crosscut the tops to length as shown in Photo 3.
+After ripping the pieces, you’ll need to crosscut the tops to length as shown in Photo 3.
 The length will be the measurement from your floor to the ceiling minus 1 in.
 This extra inch of space is needed to slide the bookcase top (C) into position later (Photo 12).

 After cutting the plywood to size, you’ll need to drill 1/4-in. dia. holes into the inner sides for the shelf support hardware.
 These holes must be precise from one standard to the next so your shelves don’t wobble.
 The best way to ensure this is to make a drilling jig.

 To make your drilling jig, buy a 1-1/4 in. wide x 1/8-in.thick x 6-ft. long piece of mild steel from your hardware store.
 Mark it every 2 in. from one end to the other as shown in Photo 4.
 Next mark centers 3/4 in. from the edge.
 To keep your bit from wandering as you drill, use a center punch to dent the steel at your mark.
 Using a 1/4-in. high-speed steel twist bit, drill all the holes.
 Sand off sharp burrs with 100-grit sandpaper.